Slovenia in the Eurovision Song Contest 2017

 Slovenia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 9 May 2017.
 Performing during the show in position 17, "On My Way" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
+It was later revealed that Slovenia placed seventeenth out of the 18 participating countries in the semi-final with 36 points.